-Bell offers $10/month discount on its two ultimate plans
+Bell offers $10/month discount on its two 'Ultimate' plans

-Bell is offering a $10 monthly credit on its ultimate plans.
+Bell is offering a $10 monthly credit on its ‘Ultimate’ plans.

 The credit will be applied each month for one year on new activations.
 Customers can buy a new phone or use their own when redeeming the online promotion.